 God bless V/H/S.

 No disrespect to Bishop, but somebody has to be last on these lists.
-The Southern setting is a nice touch (especially the lovely Fox Theatre), but this short is burdened by many things, namely the shoddy CGI, lackluster lead performances, and a talking-heads-style framing device that does it no favors.
+The Southern setting is a nice touch (especially the lovely Fox Theatre in Atlanta); however this short is burdened by many things, namely the shoddy CGI, lackluster lead performances, and a talking-heads-style framing device that does it no favors.
 And if we’re being honest, there’s nothing scary about a murderous magician with a cloak that craves blood.

 There’s a nice aesthetic quality to McQuaid’s riff on the slasher flicks of his youth—as evidenced immediately by the title—but the homage gets pretty old pretty quickly, even for a short film.
 And not to be all “that’s not how video cameras work,” but the supernatural element meant to set this segment apart from its titular predecessor just makes it more of a head-scratcher.

 29. “Vicious Circles” – Marcel Sarmiento (V/H/S: Viral)

 The least successful wraparound of the franchise flies a bit too close to the sun.
 Sarmiento deserves credit for trying something different from the first two framework devices, but it’s too disjointed and unrestrained to tell an effective story—or even make sense most of the time.
 The backyard barbeque and the taxi cab hostage moments are solid, but they don’t fit into the larger story very well.